 A continuous representative sample is extracted from the elevated release duct through a probe.
 The sample is filtered to collect particulates and passes through an impregnated charcoal cartridge to collect iodine.
 The sample travels through a flow indicator that provides flow rate and totalized flow.
-Both the sample flow rate and the exhaust duct flow rate and their totalized flow are recorded and alarmed in the control room.
+Both the sample flow rate and the exhaust duct flow rate are alarmed in the control room.
 These samples are collected and analyzed per SR 6.2.2.1.2 and Table 6.2.2.1-1.